 Tap the pan on top of the counter to remove bubbles.

-Place the pan in the oven for about thirty minutes or until the top turns golden.
+Place the drømmekage pan in the oven for about thirty minutes or until the top turns golden.

-Using a small saucepan, melt butter over medium-low heat, and add milk (photo 5).
+Using a small saucepan, melt butter over medium-low heat, and add milk.

 Add brown sugar.

-Mix until the sugar has completely dissolved while bringing it to a slow boil.
+Mix until the muscovado has completely dissolved while bringing it to a slow boil.

 Remove the pan from the heat.

-Pour the coconut and sugar mixture on top of your dream cake (photo 7).
+Pour the coconut and sugar mixture on top of your Danish dream cake.

-Use a spatula to level the coconut caramel on top (photo 8).
+Use a spatula to level the coconut caramel on top of the sponge cake.

-Place cake back in the oven for ten to fifteen minutes.
+Place drømmekage back in the oven for ten to fifteen minutes.

 Set cake aside for coconut caramel to solidify (about twenty minutes).